open-sauced/intro/contributing/i18n-guidelines.md

 - You can make the translation available as soon as possible for a broader audience.
 - You can update the translation faster by reviewing and merging in pull requests yourself as a maintainer.

+> [!NOTE]
-?> **NOTE:** It will be helpful taking our [Becoming a Maintainer](../docs/becoming-a-maintainer/README.md) course to equip you in maintaining your forked repository.
+> It will be helpful taking our [Becoming a Maintainer](../docs/becoming-a-maintainer/README.md) course to equip you in maintaining your forked repository.

 ## Getting Started